 Most horse owners understand that horses are designed to be grazing animals.
-Which translates to in order for horses to maintain a healthy gut, small consumption amounts, available continuously throughout the day and night, are necessary.
-Also, to that point, forage (as in grass, hay or hay alternatives) is the substance implied for grazer consumption.
-The average horse should consume 2% of it’s body weight in forage per day.
+Which means that in order for horses to maintain a healthy gut, small amounts of feedstuff available continuously throughout the day and night are necessary.
+To that point, forage (as in grass, hay or hay alternatives) is the substance implied for grazer consumption.
+The average horse should consume about 2% of its body weight in forage per day.
 Other sources, such as bagged grains/feed and supplements are added to the diet to make up for nutrition requirements not already met by the forage.
 So far, most horse owners would agree with these facts.
 Once we begin discussing the differences of hay, however, is when many varying opinions and myths come to light.

 Grass hay is, arguably, the most common version of forage following fresh pasture grass.
-Grass hay comes in a variety of options, as well, with Timothy and Orchard grass being the most typical.
+Grass hay comes in a variety of options with timothy and orchard grass being the most typical.
 Relatively speaking, grass hay is less nutrient dense than alfalfa making it an excellent option for gut fill.
-As we know, horses as grazers, need to have a slow and continual consumption of forage going thru their digestive systems in order to maintain a happy and healthy gut.
+As we know, horses need to have a slow and continual consumption of forage going thru their digestive system in order to maintain a happy and healthy gut.
 However, while they need to be continuously nibbling on forage, high nutrient levels can often lead to weight gain.
 So there is a balancing act to contend with.

 TIMOTHY VS ORCHARD

-Timothy was one of the first grasses to be cultivated into hay for horses and so has a long and trusted reputation among horse owners.
-The biggest drawback to Timothy grass hay is its availability.
-Generally speaking, Timothy grass takes longer to grow (typically only yielding 2 cuttings per year) and requires a substantial amount of moisture.
-In comparison, Orchard grass has a faster grow rate, typically yielding 3 cuttings per year and is capable of growing in moderately dry environments.
+Timothy was one of the first grasses to be cultivated into hay for horses and therefore has a long and trusted reputation among horse owners.
+The biggest drawback to timothy grass hay is its availability.
+Generally speaking, timothy grass takes longer to grow (typically only yielding 2 cuttings per year) and requires a substantial amount of moisture.
+In comparison, orchard grass has a faster grow rate, typically yielding 3 cuttings per year and is capable of growing in moderately dry environments.

-As a general concept, sugars and starches are what makes a horse ‘hot’…not fiber…not protein.
+As a general concept, sugars and starches are what makes a horse ‘hot’…not fiber and not protein.
 Think of yourself or a human child.
 If you eat a snickers bar or something with a high level of sugar, what happens?
 Do you get that immediate pick-me-up?
 Do you dread the moment that surge passes, bringing with it the inevitable drop in energy?
-Does the child begin to bounce off the walls and then crash awhile later?
+Does the child begin to bounce off the walls and then crash a while later?

 Now, what happens if you eat a big salad?
 How about a steak?
 Do you or the child get that same kind of insulin spike?
 How about that rollercoaster pick-me-up and drop off?
 Nope, you sure don’t.
 That same concept should be applied when considering the correct forage for your horse.

 The flipside to alfalfa is that it also tends to be higher in caloric values and overall nutrition.
 Alfalfa is an excellent option for a horse that needs to gain weight; that broodmare during her last 3 months of pregnancy; and the old, finicky, Cushings pony that is getting a little ribby.
-But, what about the, already heavy set, Quarter Horse that has been diagnosed with PPSM?
+But, what about the already heavy-set Quarter Horse that has been diagnosed with PSSM?
 He needs the low sugar and starch aspect but doesn’t need the added calories.
 So, now what?

 This is where so many of the opinions and myths about hay options are formed and spread.
 It is so important to understand that there is no 100%, concrete, blanket answer, formula or equation.
 Each horse is an individual with specific genetic make-up, age, activity level and overall health.
 The same horse owned by one owner at the age of 4, living on the east coast in heavy training…will have completely different nutrition requirements when he is 17 years old and living out his retirement on the west coast.
 Similarly, two senior horses of the same breed and activity level can have differing nutrition requirements.
 There are so many varying factors to consider.